JaLDesign/PresenceClient/README.md

 # Support []
 This Folk does not offer any offical support, nor will is it up to any other author to fix a issue with this folk.
 If you wish for a stable then please use the build from headpat.
+### Folk of https://github.com/HeadpatServices/PresenceClient focusing on the GUI parts and minor tweaks.